Selection 18 min read

 PCCP Matters for Enterprise Buyers

-FDA’s final PCCP guidance for AI-enabled device software functions (issued in August 2025) gives a structure for planned modifications, validation methodology, and impact assessment.
-Even when you are not the manufacturer, this should shape your contract language and governance expectations around updates.
+FDA’s final PCCP guidance for AI-enabled device software functions gives manufacturers a structure for planned modifications, validation methodology, and impact assessment.
+Even when you are not the manufacturer, it should shape your contract language and governance expectations around updates.
+A buyer should know which model, threshold, input, output, or workflow changes are covered by the vendor’s plan, how those changes are validated, and when the provider organization can pause deployment.

 Procurement Checklist for CIO/CMIO/Compliance Teams